covid19-dash/covid-dashboard/README.md

-This web-based visualization (https://covid19-dash.github.io/) is meant to help someone wanting to see or show what is a likely evolution of the situation for his local environment.
-The utlimate goal is to influence individual behavior, to decrease the spread.
+This web-based visualization (https://covid19-dash.github.io/) is meant to help someone wanting to see or show what is a likely evolution of the situation for their local environment.
+The ultimate goal is to influence individual behavior, to decrease the spread.

 So, the goal is to reach the general public, not experts familiar with